WenzyWong/bacNeo/README.md

 ## Introduction

-The tool **bacNeo-2.0** aim to identify potential intratumour bacteria-derived neoantigens.
+The tool **bacNeo-2.0** aims to identify potential intratumour bacteria-derived neoantigens.

 To accomplish the whole antigen-discovery processes, **bacNeo-2.0** requires raw genome, transcriptome, and/or proteome data sets.

-The steps processing sequencing data are independent.
-Therefore, you could also use `bacc` and `bach` commands and other scripts in `./utils` independently to serve your own needs.
+The steps for processing sequencing data are modular and independent.
+Therefore, you could use `bacc` and `bach` commands, as well as other scripts in `./utils` independently to meet your specific needs.

-To successfully call the commends as well as their sub-functions, please add the directory path of this tool to your environment `PATH`.
+To successfully call the commends, please add the directory path of this tool to your environment `PATH`.

 ## Commands

-- `bacc` can extract bacterial reads from genome or transcriptome datasets.
+- `bacc` can extract the number of bacterial reads from genome or transcriptome datasets.
 See usage: `bacc -h`.

     ```
     Usage: bacc [ -1 FQ1 ] [ -2 FQ2 ] [-m OMICS] [ -g ZIP ] [ -r REF ] [ -o OUT ] [ -t THREADS ] [ -k KRAKENDB ] [-l TAXONOMY]
         -1 Paired-end clean data (R1) in fastq format.
+        -2 Paired-end clean data (R2) in fastq format.
         -m Type of omics data.
 'RNA' for transcriptome, 'WES'/'WGS' for genome.
         -g Whether the fastq file is zipped. 'y' for zipped (.fastq.gz format), 'n' for unzipped (.fastq format).
-        -r Reference directory path for hisat2 alignment (if omics data is RNA-seq) or bwa alignment (if omics data is WES/WGS).
+        -r Reference directory path for hisat2 alignment (if omics data is RNA-seq) or bwa alignment (if omics data is WES / WGS).
         -o Output directory path.
         -t Number of threads (Default threads = 16).
         -k Kraken2 database directory path.